cw-roy/titan2wmc/README.md

 - Warning - this is very much a work in progress.
 Check the commit comments, I'll try to commit with notes saying whether I've broken it trying to tweak it up.

 05/24/2025: This seems to be working pretty well.
 For now, it looks like it's putting the right files in the right places.
 No testing has been done on a physical machine with a tuner card installed - see notes below.

 I've verified the MXF file structure according to what MS says it should look like so it should work, but YMMV.
+(It's essentially XML.)
+Examples are provided in "reference" folders.

 More info in Resources section.

 ## The death of Zap2it TV listings